The clinical and economic burden of adhesions is extensive

 A Proven Legacy

-In patients who have ovarian, primary peritoneal or fallopian tube malignancies, SEPRAFILM use has been reported to have an increased risk of intra-abdominal fluid collection and/or abscess, particularly when extensive debulking surgery was required.
+- In patients undergoing surgery for ovarian, primary peritoneal or fallopian tube malignancies, Seprafilm use has been reported as having an increased risk of intraabdominal fluid collection and/or abscess, particularly when extensive debulking surgery was required.